 Roger Michael, A Pioneer of London’s Vibrant and Eclectic Night Club Scene

 Roger Michael, founder of I AM ROCKSTAR, is a multi-award winning British nightlife promoter and curator.
-The first ever London promoter to simultaneously host four notoriously popular club events during the 1990s, Michael’s contribution to the evolution of England’s capital’s night scene is an everlasting legacy.
+The first ever London promoter to simultaneously host four notoriously popular club events during the early 1990s, Michael’s contribution to the evolution of England’s capital’s night scene is an everlasting legacy.

 As a pioneer in the nightlife industry, a recognised nightlife personality throughout the world, and a visionary promoter and marketer, he continues to be recognised as a thought leader within the nightlife and entertainment industry.

 Michael began his nightlife career in 1987.
 His first club night was in 1988 at the Wall Street Club, on Bruton Place, Mayfair.
 Described as one of “London’s most successful promoters” by The Independent in 1997, Michael curated notable nights, such as The Next Big Thing, Atomic Model and Eyeball Arizona in the capital.
 Reinventing and glamorising bottle service, door admission standards and guest list norms, his unique ability to mix a diverse crowd of Londoners to create a winning formula has altered London’s approach to night entertainment forever.